 Return to Top

-- The application will be reviewed by Housing and Residence Life Staff to insure that all documents are complete and that all required supporting documentation is provided.
+- The application will be reviewed by Housing and Residence Life Staff to ensure that all documents are complete and that all required supporting documentation is provided.
 If additional information is needed, the student will be notified via email with a timeline for submission of requested documents.
 If documentation is not received by the date requested and if the student has not requested an extension for submission of documents, the request will become invalid.

 - If the application is complete, a decision will be made by the Assistant Director of Housing and Residence Life and the student will receive written communication of the decision via their official Ohio University email account.